 Take a Message is designed to handle your missed or declined calls by transcribing the caller’s message.
-You can view the transcription in real time and you can even join the call mid-message.
+You can view the transcription in real time and even join the call mid-message.
 Privacy-conscious users prefer it over traditional voicemail because the entire process happens natively on your device; it’s completely separate from your phone carrier.
 Even if you have one of the most reliable phone carriers, there’s no reason to leave them with more call data than necessary.

 You can set up Take a message on your Google Pixel phone by opening the Phone app, tapping the three-dot menu, then going to Settings > Take a message.
 You can also enable this feature on a Pixel Watch 2 or higher by pairing it with a Pixel 6 or higher phone.
-There is an option to personalize the greeting callers will hear by setting up your own personalized greeting, making it virtually indistinguishable from a regular voice message coming from the other end.
+There is an option to personalize the greeting callers hear by setting up your own greeting, making it virtually indistinguishable from a regular voice message from the other end.

 Taking a message could soon come to other Android phones